HectorRicardo/thingworx-connect/README.md

 ## Usage

-Either import the library using an ES6 import (for web bundlers such as Webpack and Rollup.js):
+Either import the library using an ES6 import (for browsers and web bundlers such as Webpack and Rollup.js):

 ```javascript
 import Thingworx from 'thingworx-connect';